 Forms of Financial Support: Our graduate students receive support toward their graduate studies through research assistantships, project assistantships, teaching assistantships, lectureships, traineeships, and fellowships (from outside agencies or from the university).
 The Department guarantees five continuous years of funding to all admitted students, starting in the fall of 2011.
 The Advanced Opportunity Fellowships program is designed to expand graduate education for U.S. underrepresented students.
 See Funding.
 Note for international applicants: Due to U.S. immigration law, international applicants must complete a financial statement which shows sufficient funds to support themselves for their first year in the program, plus show the intent for funding to continue through the duration of study in the U.S. before an I-20 can be issued.
 After admission, check your application status on Oasis, located on your online Graduate School application, for the status of your financial resource verification.
 See the Graduate School's International Applicant Financial Information for cost estimates to attend UW-Madison. top

-Application Deadline: The application deadline is December 15.
-This date is our departmental deadline to receive all application materials, to include submitting the Graduate School electronic application, submitting the Sociology Supplemental Application (available within the electronic application), and official transcripts received in the sociology department admissions office.
-Documents arriving late may cause your application to not be reviewed. top
+Application Deadline: The Department of Sociology admits students into the PhD program in the Fall only.
+Applications can be submitted beginning September 1.
+The application deadline is December 15.
+This date is our departmental deadline to receive all application materials requested in the Graduate School's electronic (online) application and in the Sociology Supplemental Application included within the Graduate School's online application.
+Documents arriving past the deadline may cause your application not to be reviewed. top

 Qualifications: A Sociology undergraduate degree is not required.
 Your sociological interests should fit our program and we encourage you to thoroughly investigate our program and other programs before you apply.
 The admissions committee evaluates complete applications and does not base its decision solely on GPAs, GREs or TOEFL scores (see Graduate School Admission Requirements, English proficiency requirement).
 If your grades and test scores are weak, you will need to present other strong evidence of your abilities (e.g., references, writing sample, statement of reasons for graduate study).
 The Graduate Program of the Department of Sociology and the Department of Community and Environmental Sociology rarely admits students with TOEFLs of paper-based (PBT) scores below 620, computer-based scores (CBT) below 260, or internet-based scores (iBT) below 105.
 We accept scores from the current GRE General Test and from the GRE revised General Test.
 Concordance information will be available when scores are received.
 Please check the GRE website for further information about the revised test.
 The Graduate School requires a minimum 3.0 GPA. top